Skip to main content

 Common mistakes

-• Trying to knock the ball down by swinging harder with a shorter club rather than taking more club and swinging with less effort — the extra-club, shorter-swing approach is generally more repeatable.
+• Trying to knock the ball down by swinging harder with a shorter club rather than taking more club and swinging with less effort.
+This means the extra-club, shorter-swing approach is generally more repeatable.

-• Forgetting to adjust distance expectations — because more club is used, the shot will fly further through the air for the same swing effort than the golfer's normal distance with that club length would suggest, requiring some recalibration.
+• Forgetting to adjust distance expectations.
+This means.
+This is because more club is used, the shot will fly further through the air for the same swing effort than the golfer's normal distance with that club length would suggest.
+This requires some recalibration.

-• Using a full release and finish out of habit, which raises launch and spin back toward a normal trajectory and defeats the purpose of the knock-down.
+• Using a full release and finish out of habit.
+This raises launch and spin back toward a normal trajectory and defeats the purpose of the knock-down.

 Related guides & benchmarks